 - Most species of Phomopsis are considered to be hemibiotrophic, subsisting on living tissues for parts of its life cycle and becoming nectrotrophic at least for the latent phase of infection (Udayanga et al. 2011).
 Phomopsis species can also grow saprophytically on synthetic media (Punithalingam 1964) although this is not representative of field conditions.
 The ability to grow nectrotrophically, and potentially saprophytically, would allow P. viticola to remain in a viable state on discarded table grape bunches. - As presented in the probability of importation, Anco et al. (2012) demonstrated the potential for the rachis and fruit cluster, when attached to the plant, to maintain viable P. viticola over winter and produce conidium in spring (Anco et al. 2012).
 However, the vineyards included in the study: experienced high levels of naturally occurring Phomopsis cane and leaf spot disease; had shoots and inflorescences that were inoculated with wild-type P. viticola at 107 α-conidia until runoff; used overhead irrigation to ensure sufficient wetting periods; and, had the isolations incubated in chambers at 23°C for 14 days at 100% humidity to maintain free water on the samples.
 It is unclear to what degree any life stages of P. viticola living saprophytically on imported bunches could survive and sporulate at sufficient inoculum pressures to initiate new infections on susceptible host tissues under natural conditions.
 But, it is likely to be less than the experimental conditions adopted by Anco et al. (2012). - Once a bunch is detached from the plant it starts to lose moisture.
-Waste material discarded into the environment would continue to desiccate and additional external moisture may be required for P. viticola to produce pycindia and then sporulate. - Discarded bunches would be colonised by specialist saprophytic fungi and bacteria that would compete with P. viticola for suitable substrate. - Table grapes from the USA are imported into Australia from June through to November (Australian winter to early summer).
+Table grapes are well known to be subject to serious water loss following harvest (Crisosto and Smilanick 2004).
+Waste material discarded into the environment would continue to desiccate and additional external moisture may be required for P. viticola to produce pycindia and then sporulate.
+Early in the import season, in some of the PRA area, winter rainfall may be sufficient to prevent desiccation, but low temperatures may prevent sporulation until spring when rainfall tends to decrease in many Western Australian grape growing regions.
+Alternatively, in warmer areas, sporulation could occur during winter rain but prior to widespread budburst when host material is unlikely to be available. - Discarded bunches would be colonised by specialist saprophytic fungi and bacteria that would compete with P. viticola for suitable substrate. - Table grapes from California are imported into Australia from June through to November (Australian winter to early summer).
 Any P. viticola present on imported table grapes would need suitable material to survive on until conditions were appropriate for resportation and continuation of the disease cycle.
-Early season imported fruit infected with P. viticola could sportate during winter when rainfall is suitable, although winter temperatures may limit the ability of the fungus to infect a new host.
-Alternatively, infected grape bunches would need to survive until spring when temperatures are warmer but rainfall is decreasing. - Anco et al. (2012) reported that P. viticola sporulation occurred from bud break until shortly after the end of bloom, at which time its ability to sporulate ceased.
+Early season imported fruit infected with P. viticola could sporulate during winter when rainfall is suitable, but winter temperatures may limit the ability of the fungus to produce pycnidia.
+Alternatively, P. viticola would need to survive on infected waste material until spring when temperatures are warmer but rainfall is decreasing, which then decreases the ability of the fungus to develop pycnidia.
+However, rainfall variation year to year indicates there are years when rainfall is higher and temperatures suitable during spring for pycnidia to develop (see section 3.2 for further details). - Anco et al. (2012) reported that P. viticola sporulation occurred from bud break until shortly after the end of bloom, at which time its ability to sporulate ceased.
 Depending on the timing of importation, this window would limit the ability of P. viticola to survive until suitable climatic conditions allowed conidia production.

-Ability of the pest to move from the pathway to a suitable host competition, the likelihood of mycelial growth infecting new host material is considered negligible.
-Conidia are considered the only plausible means of dispersal.
+Ability of the pest to move from the pathway to a suitable host